Pakistan wobble but beat Sri Lanka to stay afloat in Asia Cup 2025

 Afridi, who hasn’t been at his wicket-taking best, was the pick of Pakistan’s bowlers as he took 3-28 in his four overs.

-Fellow pacer Haris Rauf and all-rounder Talat also contributed with two wickets each.
+Fellow pacer Haris Rauf and Talat also contributed with two wickets each.

-The win not only brought Pakistan two much – needed points, but also a net run rate (NRR) boost as they moved up to second spot with an NRR of 0.226, second to India’s 0.689.
+The win not only brought Pakistan two much-needed points but also a net run rate (NRR) boost as they moved up to second spot with an NRR of 0.226, second to India’s 0.689.

 They will now hope that Bangladesh beat both India (on Wednesday) and Pakistan (on Thursday) by big margins.
-Sri Lanka would then hope to beat holders India by a massive margin on Friday and take the second finalist’s spot.
+Sri Lanka would then hope to beat holders India by an enormous margin on Friday and take the second finalist’s spot.

-For Bangladesh, India and Pakistan, the equation is much simpler as a second win for any of the two teams will see them through to the final on Sunday.
+For Bangladesh, India and Pakistan, the equation is much simpler as a second win for any of the two teams would see them through to the final on Sunday.